Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/renderer-features/create-custom-renderer-feature-compatibility-mode.md

         this.material = material;
         this.defaultSettings = defaultSettings;

-        blurTextureDescriptor = new RenderTextureDescriptor(Screen.width, Screen.height,
+        blurTextureDescriptor = new RenderTextureDescriptor(Screen.width,
-        RenderTextureFormat.Default, 0);
+            Screen.height, RenderTextureFormat.Default, 0);
     }
     ```

-5. In the `BlurRenderPass` class, declare the `PassData` class for storing the render pass input data.
-The `RecordRenderGraph` method populates the data and the render graph passes it as a parameter to the rendering function.
-The `TextureHandle` field stores the reference to the temporary input texture.
+5. In the `BlurRenderPass` class, declare the `RTHandle` field to store the reference to the temporary blur texture.

     ```C#
-    private class PassData
+    private RTHandle blurTextureHandle;
+    ```

+6. In the `BlurRenderPass` class, implement the `Configure` method.
+Unity calls this method before executing the render pass.

+    ```C#
+    public override void Configure(CommandBuffer cmd,
+        RenderTextureDescriptor cameraTextureDescriptor)
     {
-        internal TextureHandle src;
-        internal Material material;
+        //Set the blur texture size to be the same as the camera target size. blurTextureDescriptor.width = cameraTextureDescriptor.width;
+        blurTextureDescriptor.height = cameraTextureDescriptor.height;

+        //Check if the descriptor has changed, and reallocate the RTHandle if necessary.
+        RenderingUtils.ReAllocateHandleIfNeeded(ref blurTextureHandle, blurTextureDescriptor);
     }
     ```

-5. In the `RecordRenderGraph` method, create the variable for storing the `UniversalResourceData` instance from the `frameData` parameter. `UniversalResourceData` contains all the texture references used by URP, including the active color and depth textures of the camera.

-    ```C#
-    UniversalResourceData resourceData = frameData.Get<UniversalResourceData>();
-    ```

-6. Declare the variables for interacting with the shader properties.

-    ```C#
-    private static readonly int horizontalBlurId = Shader.PropertyToID("_HorizontalBlur");
-    private static readonly int verticalBlurId = Shader.PropertyToID("_VerticalBlur");
-    private const string k_BlurTextureName = "_BlurTexture";
-    private const string k_VerticalPassName = "VerticalBlurRenderPass";
-    private const string k_HorizontalPassName = "HorizontalBlurRenderPass";
-    ```

-6. In the `RecordRenderGraph` method, declare the `TextureHandle` fields to store the references to the input and the output textures. `CreateRenderGraphTexture` is a helper method that calls the `RenderGraph.CreateTexture` method.

-    ```C#
-    TextureHandle srcCamColor = resourceData.activeColorTexture;
-    TextureHandle dst = UniversalRenderer.CreateRenderGraphTexture(renderGraph, blurTextureDescriptor, k_BlurTextureName, false);
-    ```

 7. In the `BlurRenderPass` class, implement the `UpdateBlurSettings` method that updates the shader values.

+    Use the `Blit` method to apply the two passes from the custom shader to the camera output.

     ```C#
+    private static readonly int horizontalBlurId =
+        Shader.PropertyToID("_HorizontalBlur");
+    private static readonly int verticalBlurId =
+        Shader.PropertyToID("_VerticalBlur");

+    ...

     private void UpdateBlurSettings()
     {
         if (material == null) return;

-        // Use the Volume settings or the default settings if no Volume is set. var volumeComponent =
-            VolumeManager.instance.stack.GetComponent<CustomVolumeComponent>();
-        float horizontalBlur = volumeComponent.horizontalBlur.overrideState ?
-            volumeComponent.horizontalBlur.value : defaultSettings.horizontalBlur;
-        float verticalBlur = volumeComponent.verticalBlur.overrideState ?
-            volumeComponent.verticalBlur.value : defaultSettings.verticalBlur;
-        material.SetFloat(horizontalBlurId, horizontalBlur);
+        material.SetFloat(horizontalBlurId, defaultSettings.horizontalBlur);
-        material.SetFloat(verticalBlurId, verticalBlur);
+        material.SetFloat(verticalBlurId, defaultSettings.verticalBlur);
     }
     ```

-8. In the `RecordRenderGraph` method, add the variable for storing the `UniversalCameraData` data, and set the `RenderTextureDescriptor` values using that data.
+8. Call the `UpdateBlurSettings` method in the `Execute` method.

     ```C#
-    UniversalCameraData cameraData = frameData.Get<UniversalCameraData>();

-    // The following line ensures that the render pass doesn't blit
-    // from the back buffer.
-    if (resourceData.isActiveTargetBackBuffer)
-        return;

-    // Set the blur texture size to be the same as the camera target size. blurTextureDescriptor.width = cameraData.cameraTargetDescriptor.width;
-    blurTextureDescriptor.height = cameraData.cameraTargetDescriptor.height;
-    blurTextureDescriptor.depthBufferBits = 0;
-    ```

-8. In the `RecordRenderGraph` method, add the function to continuously update the blur settings in the material.

-    ```C#
-    // Update the blur settings in the material UpdateBlurSettings();

-    // This check is to avoid an error from the material preview in the scene if (!srcCamColor.IsValid() || !dst.IsValid())
-        return;
-    ```

-## Implement the render passes

-1. In the `RecordRenderGraph` method, using the `builder` variable, add the render pass for the vertical blur.
-The `SetRenderFunc` method sets the rendering function for the render pass.
-In this example, the function blits the camera color to the render graph texture, using the first shader pass.

-    ```C#
-    // Vertical blur pass
-    using (var builder = renderGraph.AddRasterRenderPass<PassData>(k_VerticalPassName,
-            out var passData))
+    public override void Execute(ScriptableRenderContext context,
+        ref RenderingData renderingData)
     {
-        // Configure pass data
-        passData.src = srcCamColor;
+        //Get a CommandBuffer from pool.
+        CommandBuffer cmd = CommandBufferPool.Get();

-        passData.material = material;
+        RTHandle cameraTargetHandle =

-        // Configure render graph input and output builder.UseTexture(passData.src);
-        builder.SetRenderAttachment(dst, 0);
+            renderingData.cameraData.renderer.cameraColorTargetHandle;

+        UpdateBlurSettings();

-        // Blit from the camera color to the render graph texture,
+        // Blit from the camera target to the temporary render texture,
         // using the first shader pass.
-        builder.SetRenderFunc((PassData data, RasterGraphContext context) =>
-        {
-            Blitter.BlitTexture(context.cmd, data.src, m_ScaleBias, data.material, 0);
-        });
+        Blit(cmd, cameraTargetHandle, blurTextureHandle, material, 0);
+        // Blit from the temporary render texture to the camera target,
+        // using the second shader pass.
+        Blit(cmd, blurTextureHandle, cameraTargetHandle, material, 1);

+        //Execute the command buffer and release it back to the pool. context.ExecuteCommandBuffer(cmd);
+        CommandBufferPool.Release(cmd);
     }
     ```

-    The `BlitTexture` method uses the `m_ScaleBias` argument. add it in the `BlurRenderPass` class.
+9. Implement the `Dispose` method that destroys the Material and the temporary render texture after the render pass execution.

     ```C#
-    private Vector4 m_ScaleBias = new Vector4(1f, 1f, 0f, 0f);
-    ```

-2. In the `RecordRenderGraph` method, using the `builder` variable, add the render pass for the horizontal blur.
-This pass uses the output of the previous pass as its input, it does that using the `FrameBufferFetch` method.
-In this example, using this method lets URP merge two blur passes into a single render pass.
-Refer to the complete shader code for the implementation details.

-    ```C#
-    // Horizontal blur pass
-    using (var builder = renderGraph.AddRasterRenderPass<PassData>(k_HorizontalPassName,
-            out var passData))
+    public void Dispose()
     {
-        // Reset unused passData fields
-        passData.src = TextureHandle.nullHandle;

-        // Use the same material as the previous pass passData.material = material;

-        // Use the output of the previous pass as the input,
-        // and bind it as FrameBufferFetch input builder.SetInputAttachment(dst, 0);

-        // Use the input texture of the previous pass as the output builder.SetRenderAttachment(srcCamColor, 0);

-        // Blit from the render graph texture to the camera color,
-        // using the second shader pass,
-        // which reads the input texture using the FrameBufferFetch method. builder.SetRenderFunc((PassData data, RasterGraphContext context) =>
+        #if UNITY_EDITOR
+                if (EditorApplication.isPlaying)
                 {
-            Blitter.BlitTexture(context.cmd, m_ScaleBias, data.material, 1);
-        });
+                    Object.Destroy(material);
+                }
+                else
+                {
+                    Object.DestroyImmediate(material);
+                }
+        #else
+                Object.Destroy(material);
+        #endif

+        if (blurTextureHandle != null) blurTextureHandle.Release();
     }
     ```